The Skulls (American band): Current situation

-In 2008, Billy's new band The Billybones released a 7" EP, We're Selfish, produced by Kevin Preston, and featuring Prima Donna's Aaron Minton on saxophone on a cover of Roxy Music's Editions of You.
+In 2008, Billy's new band The Billybones released a 7-inch EP, We're Selfish, produced by Kevin Preston, and featuring Prima Donna's Aaron Minton on saxophone on a cover of Roxy Music's Editions of You.
 He is currently working on a new full-length album.
 Band members include Billy Bones, ex-skullmate and U.S. Bombs drummer Alex Gomez, Rob Blue on bass, and Alex Mack on guitar.
 The Billybones began work on a new album in 2009 due for release by 2010.
 Monster Matt went on to drum with Orange County band The Johns and is now permanent drummer for The Commotions.
 Andy Andersson and Hardslug formed a new project called Hardslug (Hardslug dropped his nickname and pledged it to the band, reverting to James Harding once more) and released a 12 song album in late 2006.
 Six of the songs written by Harding were to originally appear on what was to be the 3rd Skulls studio album, but, when The Skulls split, were then carried over into the new band project.
 While Hardslug subsequently split due to other commitments, James Harding still records material as his hobby from time to time.
 In July 2008, Kevin Preston joined The Foxboro Hot Tubs (featuring all the members of Green Day) as 2nd guitarist.
 He is still pursuing his career with Prima Donna and in October 2009 Prima Donna embarked on a 39 city European tour as direct support for Green Day.
 Sean Antillon continues to perform with many notable artists.
 Most recently he has been touring with Duane Peters.
 In September 2009 The Skulls announced plans to reunite with the 'Golden Age Four' from the 2000-2004 line-up, namely Billy, Kevin, Hardslug and Sean.
-The re-union show was to be at the Galaxy Theatre in Santa Ana California in November but had to be postponed until January 9, 2010 due to Kevin's commitments with Prima Donna on the Green Day tour.
+The re-union show was to be at the Galaxy Theatre in Santa Ana California in November but had to be postponed until January 9, 2010, due to Kevin's commitments with Prima Donna on the Green Day tour.

 In 2014 The Skulls announced a long-awaited reunion show to feature Billy Bones, Sean Antillon, Kevin Preston and James 'Hardslug' Harding, taking place in Burbank on November 16, 2014.
 Currently, The Skulls remain active in a part-time capacity, appearing once or twice a year in California.